The Cable Test Problem

 Intermittent Connections - When intermittent connections are found, the wiring display is again useful in showing which wires were found to be intermittent.
 In combination with the audible tone sounded during flexure, the location of the problem may be readily identified.

 Cable Design - To design and test a cable, the test engineer simply enters the desired connector types and wire list using a built-in editor.
 From this, a cable schematic and ordered wire list are generated by software and may be printed or stored in the database with descriptive notes.
-If cable design and production occur in different facilities, the engineer can modem the design data, or send a diskette, to the cable assembly plant.
-Technicians at that location may then use their CableEye system to load the test data and reproduce the printed wiring design, as well as have test specifications preloaded in the tester when completed cables are ready for testing.
-Again, time is saved and the chance for human error greatly reduced.
+If cable design and production occur in different facilities, the engineer can modem the design the cable assembly plant.
+Technicians at that location may then use their CableEye system to load the test data and reproduce the printed wiring design, as well as have test specifications preloaded in the tester when completed saved and the chance for human error greatly reduced.

 PC-based cable-test systems offer a suite of benefits that are neither available nor economically feasible on traditional stand-alone testers.
 A PC-based system not only tests cables but also provides an integrated software package for cable design, labeling, documentation, cataloging, data logging, on-line assembly checking, and test scripting.
 The added cost of a PC is easily justified by (a) the reduced cost and increased reliability of the test fixture itself; (b) the elimination of errors in transcription, drawing, and rekeying of wire lists as cables pass through design, test, and documentation phases; and (c) the ongoing savings in engineering time, fault-location time, and documentation.
 Finally, continuing advances in test software become available to customers at low cost without requiring any change in the test fixture, data-acquisition electronics, or connector cards.